THE BIRTH OF WOGO

 - To combine their skills and expertise to make a difference on a global scale, and

-- To respond to the unique needs of women who develop more knee arthritis, experience more advanced stages of joint disease and greater disability, yet often face many barriers to receiving effective long-term treatment.
+- To respond to the unique needs of women who develop more knee arthritis, experience more advanced stages of joint disease and greater disability; yet often face many barriers to receiving effective long-term treatment.

 Through their medical practices throughout the United States, the surgeons witness the extensive impact and severity of knee arthritis in women and the factors that limit their access to orthopaedic care.
-Through its numerous medical missions, Operation Walk has experienced widespread levels of unmet needs among women in undeserved communities worldwide.
+Through its numerous medical missions, Operation Walk has experienced widespread levels of unmet needs among women in underserved communities worldwide.
 The surgeons of WOGO seek to improve the health and mobility of anyone in need in the communities they serve, but have a special passion for treating women.

 - To transform lives in under-served global communities by reducing the chronic burden of arthritis and disability through total joint reconstruction.

 - To leave the communities we visited healthier, more knowledgeable and inspired to reach beyond prior limits.

 To empower, educate and engage women and their larger community in developing countries around the world:

 - Empower – provide free life-altering orthopaedic surgery that eliminates debilitating arthritis and restores disabled joints so that women can reclaim their ability to care for themselves, their families and communities.

 - Educate – train in-country surgeons and other healthcare professionals in specialized orthopaedic skills and technologies so they can improve the health of their patients.

 - Engage – provide role models for girls and young women by promoting the importance of education and helping to expand their understanding of what a woman can accomplish.

 WHAT WE BELIEVE